molgenis/capice/README.md

 ```

 ## FAQ:
+__Question:__
-- Will CAPICE support CADD 1.6 and Genome Build 38?
+Will CAPICE support CADD 1.6 and Genome Build 38?

+__Answer:__
-No. CADD has moved on to Snakemake and is quite slow.
-It also limits us on updating VEP for improved and bugfixes on
+No (CADD 1.6) and yes (Genome Build 38).
+CADD has moved on to Snakemake and is quite slow.
+It also limits us on updating VEP for improved and bugfixes on features.
-features.
 However, CAPICE will support genome build 38.

+---

+__Question:__
-- These scores are nice and all, but what do they really mean for this particular variant?
+These scores are nice and all, but what do they really mean for this particular variant?

+__Answer:__
 CAPICE bases it's scoring on the training that it was provided with.
 A score is assigned based on features the model
 learned to recognize during training.
 There are plans to make a "Capice Explain Tool" which will tell how a score came
 to be.

+---

+__Question:__
-- Training a new model failed with an error in `joblib.externals.loky.process_executor.RemoteTraceback`
+Training a new model failed with an error in `joblib.externals.loky.process_executor.RemoteTraceback`
   with `ValueError: unknown format is not supported`.
 Why?

+__Answer:__
 This could possibly originate from a low sample size during the cross validation in RandomSearchCV.
 Please [contact us](https://github.com/molgenis/capice/issues) for further help.

+---

+__Question:__
-- I'm on Windows and installing XGBoost fails with the PIP
+I'm on Windows and installing XGBoost fails with the PIP
   error `“No files/directories in C:\path\to\xgboost\pip-egg-info (from PKG-INFO)”`.
 Am I doing something wrong?

+__Answer:__
-Unfortunatly, XGBoost does not cooperate well with Windows.
+Unfortunately, XGBoost does not cooperate well with Windows.
 You might want to try to
 install [Setuptools](https://pypi.org/project/setuptools/) before you attempt to install the dependencies.
 If that does
 not work either, we suggest you use either a Unix style virtual machine or, if you are using Windows 10,
 the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) is also available in the